Delaware General Corporation Law: Everything to Know

 Public Benefit Corporations

 Subchapter XV to the DGCL would authorize the establishment of “public benefit corporations.”
-These are for-profit entities that are managed for both the pursuits of its shareholders and the advantages of different individuals, communities, entities, or pursuits recognized within the company’s certificates of incorporation.
+These are for-profit entities that are managed for both the pursuits of their shareholders and the advantages of different individuals, communities, entities, or pursuits recognized within the company’s certificates of incorporation.